Daylily-Informatics/daylily/README.md

 # General Components Overview

   > Before even getting into the cool informatics business going on, there is a boatload of complex ops systems running to manage EC2 instances, navigate spot markets, as well as mechanisms to monitor and observe all aspects of this framework.
-[AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) is the glue holding everything together, and deserve special thanks.
+[AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) is the glue holding everything together, and deserves special thanks.

 ![DEC_components_v2](https://user-images.githubusercontent.com/4713659/236144817-d9b26d68-f50b-423b-8e46-410b05911b12.png)